 The real origin of Panama hat

-The trendy and elegant hats worn by all the celebrities and politicians of all times and any style-conscious human being on earth should actually be called Ecuador hat or toquilla straw hat, but let’s see where the Panama hat actually comes from originally, which part of Ecuador and what material is made of.
+The trendy and elegant hats worn by celebrities, politicians, and any style-conscious human being on earth should actually be called Ecuador hats or toquilla straw hats.
+But let’s see where the Panama hat originally came from, which part of Ecuador, and what material it is made of.

-INTERESTING FACT ABOUT THE PANAMA HAT – The art of weaving the traditional Ecuadorian toquilla hat was added to the UNESCO Intangible Cultural Heritage Lists on December 5th, 2012
+INTERESTING FACT ABOUT THE PANAMA HAT – The art of weaving the traditional Ecuadorian toquilla hat was added to the UNESCO Intangible Cultural Heritage List on December 5th, 2012

 If you have read something about the origin of the Panama hat you might know already that it comes from the Coastal region of Manabi in Ecuador, where the Toquilla palm is cultivated.